NoCR/NoCR/README.md

-# Nodejs Extensible & Queryable Repository
+# Nu-Q

-NEQ-R is a content repository API for nodejs.
+Nu-Q (prononce Nu Q as new Queries) is a content repository API for nodejs.

+NUQ is the airport code of Moffett Federal Airfield, next to the Hacker Dojo in bay area where this project was bootstrapped.

+NUQ stands also for Nu-Q Uses Queries, but this asserts false beacause Queries are not implemented in API.

 It describes objects and method to access data stored in a tree-based Repository.

 It's API is inspired from JCR.

-API definition is written with coffeescript, but can be implemented either with coffee or javascript.
+API is described with coffeescript, but can be implemented either with coffee or javascript.

 ## Existing implementation :